-I’ve visited on a day trip from Milan and part of a longer road trip but I think staying overnight is essential to get the best experience.
+I’ve visited on a day trip from Milan as well as part of a longer Europe road trip but I think staying overnight is essential to get the best experience.
 Staying two or three nights in Como will allow you to get a hop-on-hop-off ferry pass for the lake.
 This way you can leave your car at the hotel and visit the many small towns dotted around the lake like Bellagio and Varenna.
 Try to visit as many of the lakeside towns as possible as they all have a unique feel and if you’re feeling energic, take one of the hilltop hikes for excellent lake views.

 Como is very expensive but you can find cheaper hotels if you don’t mind sacrificing views.
 If you’re willing to walk a bit away from the main tourist strip (and maybe up some steep hills) you can find some great family-run restaurants.

 The imposing Upper District or Città Alta, is unmissable as you approach.
 Bergamo is everything you’d expect from an ancient walled, elevated city; narrow cobblestone streets, a diverse mishmash of architectural styles, dynamic piazzas and delicious food.

 Piazza Vecchia is the main hub of the old town and the perfect place to start your visit.
 Enjoy an espresso as you watch locals pass by the Palazzo della Ragione and the bell tower, Campanone.
 You can spot Bergamo’s Venetian Walls as you walk around the city and pass through city gates.
 If you plan to stay a while add the Lower District to your visit, otherwise, continue on to see more of the Italian Lakes.